RhettRobin/Automatic-Directory-Hasher/README.md

 Set the value of META_DIR equal to the directory where you would like the .par file to be written and updated

+Run code, tool will run until terminal or session is closed

 # Future functionality

 -Multi directory selection